 Krystyna Lemanowicz, “Z miloscia ku swiatlu,” Pila: Wydanie, 2007. (bookcover).

 Along the Appian Way, with an Introduction by Brian Paul Clamp, Rome: Mercanti, 2006. (monograph; fifty-one full-page images).

 Mein schwules Auge 3, Tübingen: Konkursbuch, 2006. (three full-page images).

 “The Intimate Portrait/Ritratto Intimo,” exhibition catalog, [Castel Gandolfo, City Hall], 2006. (seventeen full-page images).

 REVIEWS AND ARTICLES

-- “Contemporary Photographers” lecture series: founder and director of lecture series, New York, 2014-2018.
-(I curated the series, invited the following speakers, and introduced them: Nir Arieli, Bill Armstrong, Elisabeth Biondi, Elinor Carucci, Joyce Culver, Allen Ellenzweig, Aaron Glass, Martin Heiferman, Robert Herman, Chester Higgins, John Isaac, Arthur Lubow, Jordan Matter, Lori Nix, Andreas Rentsch, Shelley Rice, Sasha Rudensky, Thomas Roma, Nadia Sablin, Elisabeth Smith, Ashly Stohl, Alexey Titarenko, and Harvey Wang; videos on Vimeo.com)
+“Contemporary Photographers” lecture series: founder and director of lecture series, New York, 2014-2018. (curated the series, including Nir Arieli, Bill Armstrong, Elisabeth Biondi, Elinor Carucci, Joyce Culver, Allen Ellenzweig, Aaron Glass, Martin Heiferman, Robert Herman, Chester Higgins, John Isaac, Arthur Lubow, Jordan Matter, Lori Nix, Andreas Rentsch, Shelley Rice, Sasha Rudensky, Thomas Roma, Nadia Sablin, Elisabeth Smith, Ashly Stohl, Alexey Titarenko, and Harvey Wang; videos on Vimeo.com)

 TELEVISION AND VIDEO INTERVIEWS